-In 2008, Fun Home faced the first of two university-level challenges — a rare feat for any book.
+In 2008, Fun Home faced the first of three challenges at the post-secondary level — a rare feat for any book.
 A student assigned to read the book in an English class at the University of Utah objected to its content and was offered an alternate assignment in accordance with the school’s religious accommodation policy.
 The student accepted the alternate assignment, but also alerted a Salt Lake City area group called “No More Pornography” to the book’s inclusion on the course syllabus.
 The group started an online petition and issued a press release calling for the university to remove the book from its curriculum, but the challenge progressed no further as the English department and the university affirmed that the single student who objected had been reasonably accommodated.

 In 2014, the book faced a greater challenge in South Carolina, where the state legislature debated punitive budget cuts against the College of Charleston because it incorporated Fun Home into a voluntary summer reading program for incoming freshman.
 The proposed state budget would have cut CofC’s funding by $52,000, the exact amount needed for the annual The College Reads program.
 In March, CBLDF joined a coalition led by NCAC to urge the South Carolina Senate to reject the budget cuts, and the Senate Finance Committee rightly rejected them.
 However, the full Senate continued to debate the budget, coming up with a “compromise”: Instead of cutting the funds, the legislature proposed a budget provision that doesn’t cut funding but — in a an act of irony so classic that it should be included in the dictionary — the provision reallocated the funds to books that teach about the Constitution.